-Standedge Tunnel & Visitor Centre is located at the end of the towpath running from the train station which may be slippery in wet or icy weather.
+Standedge Tunnel and Visitor Centre is at the end of the towpath running from the train station.
+This may be slippery in wet or icy weather.

-The visitor centre is situated in an old warehouse with sometimes uneven and worn flooring.
-There are four floors (lower ground, upper ground, first and second) to the building which are all accessible by lift.
+The visitor centre is an old, converted warehouse with sometimes uneven and worn flooring.
+There are four floors (lower ground, upper ground, first and second) which are all accessible by lift.

-Our official car park is located at Marsden train station which is a 15 minute towpath walk to us.
-However there are four dedicated disabled parking spaces located on site, two at the visitor centre and two at Watersedge Cafe.
+Our official car park is at Marsden train station, which is a 15 minute towpath walk to us.
+We do have four dedicated disabled parking spaces – two at the visitor centre and two at Watersedge Cafe.
 The visitor centre has a double fronted entrance to allow wide access and Watersedge Cafe has ramped access.

-Standedge Tunnel & Visitor Centre is fully accessible for wheelchair users.
-The trip boat into the tunnel is accessible for wheelchair users from the canal side; however we do ask that the boats pilot takes a look before boarding as it is generally too narrow for most electric wheelchairs.
+Standedge Tunnel and Visitor Centre is fully accessible for wheelchair users.
+The boat trip into the tunnel is accessible for wheelchair users from the canal side.
+However, you might want to check with our boat pilot before boarding as it’s generally too narrow for most electric wheelchairs.

-Assistance dogs are welcome in both buildings and on-board the trip boat.
-The film in the visitor centre is subtitled and a guide script for the boat is available on request.
+Assistance dogs are welcome in both buildings and on-board the boat trip.
+The film in the visitor centre has subtitles and you can ask for a guide script for the boat trip narration.

 Guide and assistance dogs are welcome.
-We also recommend a sighted assistant join you when you visit.
-Watersedge menu is also available in large print.
-Please ask a member of staff if you require this.
+We can also arrange for one of our team to join you on your visit.
+Our Watersedge menu is also available in large print – just ask a member of our team for a copy.

 The visitor centre toilets are on the upper ground floor with the disabled toilet located at the bottom of the stairs opposite the back fire exit.